Matrix denoising for weighted loss functions and heterogeneous signals: Introduction

-The asymptotically optimal spectral denoiser for weighted loss is the solution to a least-squares problem parameterized by weighted inner products between the singular vectors of $\X$ and $\Y$.
-Though formulas for unweighted inner products between these singular vectors are well-known in the literature \cite{paul2007asymptotics, benaych2012singular}, the more general results we need require a new analysis extending our earlier work in \cite{leeb2019optimal} and appearing in Section \ref{sec-math}.

-While we leave the detailed results to Theorem \ref{thm-asymptotics} and its proof, the key idea is that a singular vector $\hat \u_j$ of $\Y$ may be written as a combination of its projection onto the corresponding singular vector $\u_j$ of $\X$ and a residual unit vector $\tilde \u_j$, $\hat \u_j = c_j \u_j + s_j \tilde \u_j$.
+The optimal spectral denoiser for weighted loss solves a least-squares problem parameterized by weighted inner products between the singular vectors of $\X$ and $\Y$.
+Though formulas for unweighted inner products are well-known \cite{paul2007asymptotics, benaych2012singular}, the results we need require a new analysis extending our earlier work in \cite{leeb2019optimal}.
+While we leave the details to Theorem \ref{thm-asymptotics}, the key idea is that a singular vector $\hat \u_j$ of $\Y$ may be written as a combination of its projection onto the corresponding singular vector $\u_j$ of $\X$ and a residual unit vector $\tilde \u_j$, $\hat \u_j = c_j \u_j + s_j \tilde \u_j$.
 Here, $c_j$ and $s_j$ are known from the classical theory of the spiked model \cite{paul2007asymptotics}.
 Because the noise $\G$ is orthogonally invariant, the $\tilde \u_j$ are uniformly random in the subspace orthogonal to $\X$'s singular vectors.
-Consequently, inner products of the form $\tilde \u_j^T \A \tilde \u_k$ converge to $0$ when $j \ne k$, and approach $\tr{\A}/p$ when $j=k$, as follows from the well-known Hanson-Wright inequality \cite{hanson1971bound, wright1973bound, rudelson2013hanson}.
-That is, even though the vectors $\tilde \u_j$ are not known, their inner products behave predictably when $p$ is large.
+Consequently, inner products of the form $\tilde \u_j^T \A \tilde \u_k$ have predictable behavior when the dimension is large \cite{hanson1971bound, wright1973bound, rudelson2013hanson}.

-Though the analysis requires orthogonally-invariant noise, we conjecture that the results hold more generally; indeed, all that is needed is for the quadratic forms $\tilde \u_j^T \A \tilde \u_k$ to concentrate around their expected values.
-In Section \ref{sec-nongaussian}, we demonstrate in numerical simulations that for certain non-Gaussian distributions with sufficiently many finite moments, the finite-sample statistics of the weighted inner products match those for Gaussian noise.
-By contrast, the results break down for noise with heavy tails.